Gods covenant

 • between the strong and the weak (conquest, called master and slave or father and son).

-Let us look at the second type.
-This is usually the case when one country conquers another.
+Let us look at the second type of covenants, which was generally used when one country conquered another.

-An example is Joshua and the Gibeonites, who deceived him into making a covenant.
-When they were attacked he had to protect them even though he did not like them.
+For example the Gibeonites deceived Joshua into making a covenant with them.
+Later, when they were attacked by the Amorites, Joshua was obliged to protect the Gibeonites even though he did not like them.

 “Making a covenant” literally means “cutting a covenant”.
-This has the following background: During the covenant ceremonies a sacrifice was offered to
+This term is derived form the practice of offering a sacrifice during the covenant ceremony.
+The sacrifice

-• and to show what would happen if the covenant was broken.
-Often the sacrifices would be lined up and the weaker would have to go through them to show what would happen to him if he broke the covenant.
+• and showed what would happen if the covenant was broken by the weaker party.
+Often the sacrifices (which were cut in half) would be lined up, one piece on either side, and the weaker one would be made to walk between them to illustrate what would happen to him if he broke the covenant.
+This was pure intimidation!

 The covenant with Abraham